gyf9712/gyf9712.github.io/index.md

 ## Welcome to Guo Yifeng's Pages (郭屹峰)
-I am a Year 3 PhD student at The University of Hongkong.
+I am a Year 3 PhD student in Statistics at The University of Hongkong (HKU).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.